 During WWII flm was produced 25x100 and 12x60 for rangefinders.
 It was marked "flm" as Feinapparate-Bau G.m.b.H., Werk Thurn.
 The production of 25x100 flm began in 1944 in the same factory - Werk Thurn (Teplice in Czech, at the present time).
-Later it was sold as Somet - Czechoslovakia Company.
+Later after the war it was sold as Somet - Czechoslovakia Company.
+Next the Company was nationalised, about 1949-1950, and the name of the Company was changed again into Meopta.